wildDAlex/deliverit/README.md

 ## Quick start

-First of all you must set database credentials in 'config/database.yml'.
+First of all you must set database credentials in `config/database.yml`.
 Feel free to use any of provided by ActiveRecord adapters.
 I'm using Postgres for example.

 Note: DeliverIt based on variety of gems, so for more deep details you may check appropriate documentations.

-Next in 'initializers/devise.rb' you must change 'config.mailer_sender' variable to your own email-address.
+Next in `initializers/devise.rb` you must change `config.mailer_sender` variable to your own email-address.

 Next you must change image store to path in your server.
 Simply change
 ```
 when 'production'
         Rails.root.join('..', '..', 'shared', 'uploads', "#{model.created_at.year}", "#{model.created_at.month}", "#{model.created_at.day}", "#{model.id}").to_s
 ```
-line in 'app/uploaders/file_uploader.rb'.
+line in `app/uploaders/file_uploader.rb`.
 This line collect directory structure relative to the application root folder.

-Then 'rake:db:migrate'.
+Then `rake:db:migrate`.

 That's it for quick start!
 DeliverIt ready to run.
 Note: First registered user(user with id =1 in database) will be admin!

 ## More configuring

-If you don't want to handle multiple users you can disable register ability by removing ':registerable' argument from 'devise' method in 'app/models/user.rb' (better if you do it after creating the first user).
+If you don't want to handle multiple users you can disable register ability by removing `:registerable` argument from `devise` method in `app/models/user.rb` (better if you do it after creating the first user).
 For authentication DeliverIt use Devise gem.
 See the Devise documentation for more details: https://github.com/plataformatec/devise

 Next you may want to change image handling behaviour.
-Most of that options available in 'app/uploaders/file_uploader.rb'.
+Most of that options available in `app/uploaders/file_uploader.rb`.
 For default DeliverIt provides creating two image versions except original - [medium] and [thumb].
 You can add another or change resolution of existing image versions by altering:
 ```
 version :thumb, :if => :image? do